 - High-fiber diet

-- Plenty of fluids
+- Cessation of smoking

 - Clear liquid diet

-- Outpatient treatment with follow up in 2–3 days or earlier if symptoms worsen
+- Outpatient treatment with follow-up in 2–3 days or earlier if symptoms worsen

-- Urgent GI and surgery consults
+- Urgent surgery consult

 - Manage complications, if present.

-- Parenteral analgesics
+- Parenteral analgesics (see acute pain management)

 - Parenteral antiemetics